Swoop graphic

 A wireless packet contains several defined segments that enable the efficient and reliable transmission of data:

-- The sync word provides frame synchronization by marking the end of the preamble and start of payload data.
+• The sync word provides frame synchronization by marking the end of the preamble and the start of payload data.

-- The payload contains the actual user data being transmitted.
-Many wireless protocols break down the payload into header fields for addressing and packet details, as well as the actual message data.
+• The payload contains the actual user data.
+Many wireless protocols divide the payload into header fields for addressing and packet details, as well as the message data.

-- A cyclic redundancy check (CRC) checksum is commonly appended for error detection to validate the packet was received correctly.
-Packet delimiters may mark the end of the payload and beginning of the checksum.
+• A cyclic redundancy check (CRC) checksum is commonly appended for error detection to validate that the packet was received correctly.
+Packet delimiters may mark the end of the payload and the beginning of the checksum.

 This standardized framing allows the efficient encapsulation of data into packets that can be transmitted robustly over wireless channels and decoded reliably within receivers.
 Careful packet design contributes to effective data throughput in noisy real‑world environments.